 |Horse Sport Ireland (HSI) holds

-the stud book of origin for the Irish Draught horse in the European
+the stud book of origin for the Irish Draught horse.

-Union.
 HSI changed the

-ID Studbook registration categories and
+ID Studbook registration categories and inspection procedures in

 Horse Sport Ireland categories